Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Extension to the Multi-Target Setting

 and since $0\le r_n\le S_n$ implies $S_n-r_n\le S_n+r_n$, we get

 Therefore,

 which proves \eqref{eq:E-straddles-A}.

-For (ii), This follows directly from the definitions of A- and D-optimality in \eqref{eq_A_optimal_node_n} and \eqref{eq_D_optimal_node_n}. \end{proof}
+For (ii), this follows directly from the definitions of A- and D-optimality in \eqref{eq_A_optimal_node_n} and \eqref{eq_D_optimal_node_n}. \end{proof}

-\begin{remark}[Extension to the multi-target case] Proposition~\ref{proposition_A_D_E_single_node} extends directly to the multi-target setting using the min--max formulation, by taking the maximum over all targets $n \in \mathcal{N}$. \end{remark} Now we bring all of these ideas together in two algorithms with exact D- and E-optimal objectives.
+\begin{remark}[Extension to the multi-target case] The D--A relation in Proposition~\ref{proposition_A_D_E_single_node} remains per-target; in the min--max multi-target setting, bounds on \(S_n\) provide only multiplicative comparison bounds, not monotonic guarantees. \end{remark} Now we bring all of these ideas together in two algorithms with exact D- and E-optimal objectives.

-\subsubsection{\textbf{Algorithm 1: E-Opt MISOCP}}
+\subsubsection{\textbf{Algorithm 1: E-opt MISOCP}}

-We seek to select exactly $K$ anchors such that the E-optimal objective in \eqref{eq_E_optimal_node_n} is maximized for the worst performing target.
-In other words the E-optimal objective aims to maximize the the difference between the polygon perimeter $S_n$ and the residual $r_n$.
+We seek to select exactly $K$ anchors such that the E-optimal objective in \eqref{eq_E_optimal_node_n} is maximized for the worst-performing target.
+In other words the E-optimal objective aims to maximize the difference between the polygon perimeter $S_n$ and the residual $r_n$.
 The selected anchors describe, for each target $n$, a $K$-sided polygon in the information domain.
 The resulting optimization problem can be formulated as